Description

 The guest house is open throughout the year closing for Christmas and for another four to six weeks for holidays, throughout the year.
 The current tariff averages around £80 -£90 per room in the winter and £110 in the summer, including breakfast.

-The business has also achieved a TripAdvisor Travellers Choice Award which rates the business within the top 10% in the world as from 202 reviews;200 were reported as Excellent and the guest house is rated No. 2 in Weymouth by the recent ‘Times of London’ review of Weymouth.
+The business has also achieved a TripAdvisor Travellers Choice Award which rates the business within the top 10% in the world as from 209 reviews, 207 were reported as Excellent and the guest house is rated No. 2 in Weymouth by the recent ‘Times of London’ review of Weymouth.

 The town was established by George III as a fashionable resort and since the 18th Century the area has been renowned as a holiday centre.
 Weymouth provides the more classic seaside leisure and tourist related facilities, whilst visitors can visit nearby Portland for informal, specialist diving and sailing pursuits – The National Sailing Academy is going strong and was the venue for the sailing Olympics in 2012.
 Major International Sailing Events now take place regularly.
 Inland, the attractions of Dorset including ‘Hardy Country,‘ bring people back to this region year after year.
 In excess of 2.5 million tourists visit Weymouth each year and in recent times the area has experienced an injection of hundreds of millions of pounds for development.
 Dorset Council promote many festivals throughout the year including the Sea Food Festival, The International Military and Veterans Festival, Iron Man Triathlon, and dozens of other events centred around the Harbour, Beach and Pavilion.

-Weymouth is not over bedded and therefore buyers can expect very high occupancy rates in the season and also due to the fact that Weymouth beach was voted No.1 in The Times and Sunday Times Best UK beach in 2023 and Best UK beach in the TripAdvisor Travellers Choice awards 2024.
-This summer, Dorset Museum and Art Gallery is mounting an exhibition, Jane Austen: Down to the Sea covering her connection to the Dorset Coast.
+Weymouth is not over bedded and therefore buyers can expect very high occupancy rates in the season and also due to the fact that Weymouth beach was voted No.1 in The Times and Sunday Times Best UK beach in 2023 and Best UK beach in the TripAdvisor Travellers Choice awards 2024 and Seaside Award in 2025.

 Price: £365,000